ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Digitize_columns_of_varying_width.md

 Tip: If you make a mistake, press Backspace to delete the last point.
 Press Esc to undo all new points.
 Press Esc again to exit digitizing mode.

-4When you have finished digitizing, either:
+4. When you have finished digitizing, either:

 - Press Enter to keep the last stitch and place the [exit point](../../glossary/glossary) at the last point you digitized, or
 - Press Spacebar to omit the last stitch and place the exit point on the opposite side of the column.